Code-Institute-Submissions/savasana_yoga/README.md

 ##### All Blog Posts Page

 The main blog page features a snippet of each blog post in the form of a Bootstrap card.
 Each card features a blog title, information about when it was created, and the name of the author.
-The blog post cards also features a unique snippet of text, to give a brief summary of the blog post.
-Each card features a button which directs users to the blog detail page, where they can read the full blog, and leave comments.
+The blog postcards also feature a unique snippet of text, to give a summary of the blog post.
+Each card features a button that directs users to the blog detail page, where they can read the full blog, and leave comments.

-The blog page is dynamically updated always display blogs that have been created, and it displays the latest blog first.
+The blog page is dynamically updated always displays blogs that have been created, and it displays the latest blog first.

 ##### The Blog Post Detail Page